Basics of Income Statement

 #4 – Selling General and Administration Expenses

-This line item consists of all the costs required to manufacture the products and also selling those products.
+This line item consists of all the costs required to manufacture and sell the products.
 These costs include the cost of factory expenses to marketing expenses.
-These costs also include personnel costs which are paid to all the employees are it factory works or administrative staff and others who get the salary from the company.
+These costs also include personnel costs which are paid to all the employees, whether factory workers or administrative staff and others who get the salary from the company.

 source: Alphabet (Google) SEC Filings